-- 8.3 Are there any general practice or enforcement trends that have become apparent in Mexico over the last year or so? - Patent prosecution highways are becoming more usual. - Importers of medicines have abused the experimental and Roche Bolar exceptions, now the courts or the corresponding administrative authorities should establish its limits. - Enforcement of Linkage Regulation on formulations and use patents is a hot topic. - IP and human rights is a day-to-day argument before the Mexican courts. - Challenging patents based on patentability requirements rather than the traditional formal arguments is more common. - Precedents on the interpretation of the Roche Bolar exception and legal standards to challenge a patent are expected in the coming months.
+8.3 Are there any general practice or enforcement trends that have become apparent in your jurisdiction over the last year or so?

+- Patent prosecution highways are becoming more usual. - Importers of medicines have abused the experimental and Roche Bolar Exceptions; the Courts or the corresponding administrative authorities should now establish its limits. - Enforcement of the Linkage Regulation on formulations and usage of patents is a "hot topic". - IP and human rights constitute a day-to-day argument before the Mexican Courts. - Challenging patents based on patentability requirements rather than the traditional formal arguments is more common. - Precedents on the interpretation of the Roche Bolar Exception and legal standards to challenge a patent are expected in the coming months.